laminas/getlaminas.org/data/blog/2025/2025-01-30-mezzio101-using-mezzio-skeleton-installer.md

 ![step-4-templating](/images/blog/mezzio101/mezzio101-use-skeleton-04.jpg "step-4")

-We chose `Twig` as the templating engine because of its concise syntax, extensibility and well-written documentation.
+We chose `Twig` as the templating engine because of its concise syntax, extensibility and well-written documentation. laminas-view is a good choice if you're familiar with Laminas MVC, but we've approached this article on the assumption that more people will have prior experience of Twig.

 The Mezzio Skeleton Installer does offer several alternatives for the templating engines:

 - `Plates` is a simple templating engine that sees the templates themselves as PHP files.
 - `Twig` is reliable, actively-developed and well-known in the PHP community.
-- `laminas-view` is related to Laminas MVC.
+- `laminas-view` has a long history of being coupled to the Laminas MVC framework.

-The default option for this step doesn't install any templating engine, but we only recommend this option if you want to build a CLI or API.
+The default option for this step doesn't install any templating engine which is only relevant if you are building an API.

 Submit `2` for `Twig`.